matoussi-roua/Open_mp_exemples/README.md

 ### Objective
 Implement parallel code to compute prime numbers in different ranges.
 Measure and compare the total time taken for prime number calculations with different ranges (10, 100, 1000, 10,000, 100,000).

-### Tasks
-- Implement code to calculate prime numbers in parallel using OpenMP.
-- Test the implementation with different number ranges.
-- Measure the total time taken for each range.

-### Steps
-1. Write a function to check if a number is prime.
-2. Use OpenMP to parallelize the process of finding prime numbers.
-3. Run the code for different number ranges (e.g., 10, 100, 1000, 10,000, 100,000).
-4. Record and compare the time taken for each range.

-### Conclusion
+### Explanation
-Summarize the performance of the parallel prime number computation for different ranges.
-Discuss any potential performance bottlenecks or scalability issues.
+Outer Parallel Loop: The #pragma omp parallel for around the outer loop (for (int r = 0; r < num_ranges; r++)) allows each range (like 10, 100, etc.) to be processed in parallel by different threads.
+Inner Parallel Loop: Inside the loop, for each range, there's another parallel #pragma omp parallel for that calculates the number of primes in the range.
+This uses reduction(+:count) to safely update the number of primes found.
+Storing Results: The number of primes found for each range is stored in the results[] array, which is printed at the end.